rohithateappple/UltimateDiceMechanic/README.md

 ## Procedural Die Guide

 ### Custom Frames and Faces
-When modeling the face, be sure to face it in the direction of the up vector in Unreal Engine.
-Only one face model is required since it will be duplicated inside UE.
+When modeling the face, be sure to face it in the up direction of Unreal Engine.
+Only one face is required since it will be duplicated inside UE.
 The frame can be modeled in any way, just make sure it's a single whole piece that can accommodate all six faces.
+Also, make sure to keep the origins of these meshes centered at the cube.
+This can be done in UE, but it's better to do it in one go.